+The horrific Paris attacks look set to have an enduring impact on Europe in all sorts of ways, from tougher border controls to better intelligence sharing.
+But fortunately they are unlikely to do much harm to the economy.
 The Madrid bombing in 2004 and the London ones in 2005 had scarcely any economic impact.
 Even 9/11 caused only a blip.
 It seems implausible that fear of terrorism is going to deter French people from Christmas shopping, especially since they can now do so online.
 Few companies are likely to put investment plans on ice.
 And while tighter border controls and pricier insurance may harm trade, increased police and military spending is likely to boost demand.

 But while the Paris attacks are unlikely to add to the Eurozone’s economic misery, the situation remains grim.
 Far from gathering speed, the Eurozone’s very weak recovery has again slowed.
 The economy grew by a mere 0.3% in the third quarter of this year.